Generic Name: Hyoscyamine, Atropine, Scopolamine, and Phenobarbital Tablets (hye oh SYE a meen, A troe peen, skoe POL a meen, & fee noe BAR bi tal)

 - If you are 65 or older, use Donnatal (hyoscyamine, atropine, scopolamine, and phenobarbital tablets) with care.
 You could have more side effects.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use 2 kinds of birth control while taking Donnatal (hyoscyamine, atropine, scopolamine, and phenobarbital tablets).
+Use some other kind of birth control also like a condom when taking Donnatal (hyoscyamine, atropine, scopolamine, and phenobarbital tablets).

 How is this medicine (Donnatal) best taken?